The 4P Framework is a powerful tool to set the right marketing mix within a case study

 - Value-Based Pricing

 The “right” price is the one, which maximizes the revenue.
-To sell the greatest amount at the best price possible, we need to know how people value the product; therefore a value-based pricing is usually recommended.
+To sell the greatest amount at the best price possible, we need to know how people value the product; therefore value-based pricing is usually recommended.

 The right place

 Place refers to the PLACEment of a product in the market rather than just the point of sale.
-This dimension includes the whole distribution system: transportation, storage, and choice of distribution channel to the point of sale among others.
-To choose the right place you need to focus on the customers’ needs, wants and behavior.
+This dimension includes the whole distribution system: transportation, storage, and choice of a distribution channel to the point of sale among others.
+To choose the right place you need to focus on the customers’ needs, wants, and behavior.

 The most effective promotion

 Promotion bundles all communication activities with the customers.
 Ideally, the information of a product is presented in such a manner that it raises awareness of the target group and convinces them to purchase the product.
 Promotional costs often represent a sizable proportion of the overall costs.

-- Product: variety of caffeinated drinks and a distinct ambience unavailable prior to starbucks in the US.
+- Product: a variety of caffeinated drinks and a distinct ambiance unavailable before Starbucks in the US.

 - Price: premium price because of the uniqueness in the American market and willingness of people to pay.